How To Draw A Cat Easily | Watercolor Pencil Tutorial With Amazrock Art & Craft Channel

 – To achieve drawing the cat fur effect, try the hatching technique

-Have you heard of “Dry on Wet” drawing technique ?
+Have you heard of the “Dry on Wet” drawing technique ?
 Try drawing with a sharp dry pencil on wet paper for darker details.
 This is known as the “Dry on Wet” technique.

 NOTE.
-For bold expressive marks that will not easily dissolve, do explore how to use a wet pencil to draw on wet paper (known as Wet on Wet technique).
+For bold expressive marks that will not easily dissolve, do explore how to use a wet pencil to draw on wet paper (known as the Wet on Wet technique).

 7. Use a “Wet on Dry” technique for stippling effect.

 Just dip the tip of the pencil in water and dot on details to easily create the cat’s muzzle. (from which the whiskers protrude)

 8. Details are best on dry paper with a sharp pencil.

 How do we build depth and dimension for the cat drawing ?
 To achieve realistic paintings with full depth and interest, you would need to master the technique of layering colors and shadows !

 NOTE.
 See the watercolor pencil tutorial video on how to produce the effects with your watercolor pencils and mixed media.